DreamPurchaseZnz/English_learning/S3 word roots-sta.md

-stall                  ---> small area set off by walls for special use; postpone stammer                ---> people(er) speak with difficuty stamp                  ---> put printting tool / the foot down stance                 ---> the way in which sb stands standard
+stall                  ---> small area set off by walls for special use; postpone stammer                ---> people(er) speak with difficuty stamp                  ---> put printting tool / the foot down stance                 ---> the way in which sb stands /  the opinion that sb has about and express publicly standard
 standpoint             ---> a point / a way of thinking about ideas starchy